cbonoz/fevm23/README.md

 2. Advanced search and filtering options: Additional search and filtering options could be added to the app, such as the ability to search for specific file types, data retention policies, or pricing models.

-3. Real-time monitoring and reporting: The app could include real-time monitoring and reporting features, such as the ability to track storage usage, data transfer speeds, and miner performance.
+3. Real-time monitoring and reporting: The app could include real-time monitoring and reporting features, such as tracking storage usage, data transfer speeds, and miner performance.

-4. Automated data replication: The app could include automated data replication features, such as the ability to automatically copy data to multiple storage providers for added redundancy and security.
+4 Automated data replication: The app could include automated data replication features, such as automatically copying data to multiple storage providers for added redundancy and security.

-Support for decentralized applications: The app could potentially provide integration and support for decentralized applications built on top of the Filecoin network, such as decentralized marketplaces, data sharing platforms, or distributed compute networks.
+5. Support for decentralized applications: The app could provide integration and support for decentralized applications built on top of the Filecoin network, such as decentralized marketplaces, data sharing platforms, or distributed compute networks.

 <!--